pklimai/jsnapy-kotlin-dsl/README.md

 ## Kotlin DSL for JSNAPy - Project Details

-Here, I use Kotlin internal DSL to generate YAML files for JSNAPy, a popular tool for testing Junos OS-based networks.
+It looks like many other tools can benefit from building a corresponding Kotlin DSL as well.
+In this repository (work in progress) I build Kotlin DSL to generate YAML test files for [JSNAPy](https://github.com/Juniper/jsnapy), a popular tool for testing Junos OS-based networks.
 Here is an example of YAML test file that JSNAPy expects:
 ```yaml
 Test interface admin status:
   - rpc: get-interface-information